 I've returned every year to try new things on the menu and introduced many colleagues to the restaurant.

 I love the giant world map on the wall where you can see Katie (above) putting Scotland on the map.
 This year I was a bit of a forgetful blogger and only remembered to take photos of the food when we were half way through so I'm sharing a few pictures from last year.

 The Thai curry vegetable bowl with sweet potato noodles was delicious and ginormous.
 There is more than enough for two in here.
 We also had the sweet potato quesadillas last year, which are pictured below.

-This year we had a mixture of different tacos and eggplant, dumplings, and potato wedges with a Japanese style spices.
+This year we had a mixture of different tacos and eggplant, dumplings, and potato wedges with Japanese style spices.

 VegeNation is a community-based restaurant serving fresh street food.
 The cafe is a cool space for people to meet, eat fresh foods, be change makers, and feel damn good.
 You really feel a community vibe inside and it seems that many people are regulars.
 There's a sense of warmth and the staff are really friendly too.

 The menu is 100% plant based (even the meats, cheeses, and ice cream are made from plants!).
 Their passion and enthusiasm is summed up on their website.